karagitliev/masterclass_2019/README.md

     4 - Quit

     1. The app scans all valid files in the /test folder and lists them to user.
-        User can choose to execute from one to all tests available
+        User can choose to execute from one to all tests available.
         #note - every time the app is executed, database is updated
-    2. User can choose to run test/test from another location - just type the absolute path to the file/s.
-When the file is run, the app automatically adds it to the database(/tests folder).
+    2. User can choose to run test/tests from another location - just type the absolute path to the file/s.
+When the file is executed, the app automatically adds it to the database(/tests folder).
+User can later run it from there.
     3. App creates a random combination of 2D matrix in /tests folder.
 User can choose to run the test afterwards.
     4. App plays Rammstein’s new single (sadly, this functionality is still in